Published: 01.11.2022

 Over the last few years, Hristo, staunchly supported by his girlfriend Stefaniya, has elevated the forgotten craft to new heights for Bulgaria.
 The mission of the young craftsman goes far beyond the restoration of ruined and half-destroyed walls and retaining walls from the times of our great-grandfathers.
 He has gone an extra mile with his plans to impart the craft, identify like-minded people, create a greater understanding and knowledge about the traditional craft of dry stone walling and establish its viable quality standards.
 With this purpose he has founded the Bulgarian Dry Stone Walling Association, periodically gives lectures to students and architects, and starting this year, has also conducted three-day trainings in groups of up to 10 people.
 At the same time, while honing his own skills, Hristo has discovered much more of the creative and even the therapeutic potential of his craft – as an integral part of nature-friendly, sustainable landscape solutions for gardens and parks, or entirely in the context of art, as installations in galleries or outdoors, and last but not least, as a way of helping stressed out urban folk in making a return journey to themselves and to nature.

-Explore additional material about Hristo Totsev's story on the pages of Eight printed magazine.
-Out in November 8th.
+Explore additional material about Hristo Totsev's story in the pages of Eight printed magazine that will be out on November 8th, 2022.

 PROJECT